goatpig/armoryd/README.md

 Or copy the following files from the Bitcoin Armory project into armoryd's root folder:

-- CppBlockUtils.py and _CppBlockUtils.pyd/so (results from building BitcoinArmory Windows/*nix)
+- CppBlockUtils.py and _CppBlockUtils.pyd/so (created when building BitcoinArmory in Windows/*nix/macOS)
 - /armoryengine/*.*

 ### Dependencies